simrankgill/classifying_emotions_nlp/README.md

 | 5 | Weighted + Threshold + Freezing Layers | Add freezing of lower layers in the model to reduce overfitting and improve generalization. |

 ### Train N Binary Models
-To see if binary classification models perform better for minority classes, we selected three best and worst performing labels based on the F1 score from the baseline model, BERT.
-The goal here is to see if training a binary model could improve performance on the minority labels.
+To see if binary classification models perform better compared to multi-label classification models, we selected three best and worst performing labels based on the F1 score from the baseline model, BERT.
+The goal here is to see if training a binary model could improve performance on the minority and low performing labels

 #### Per-label Performance for Best and Binary Versions of Each Model (F1 Score)